 Current medical/surgical treatments: There are no current treatments for fovea hypoplasia.
 In fact, researchers are continuing to study how the fovea is formed.

-6. Glaucoma.
 Glaucoma is a group of eye diseases that gradually steal sight by harming the optic nerve.
 In the early stages of the disease, there may be no symptoms.
 In most cases, glaucoma is caused by an increased pressure within the eye.
 This elevated pressure is caused by a backup of fluid in the eye.
 Over time, it causes damage to the optic nerve.

 In order to best understand what happens in glaucoma, think of the eye as a sink, in which the faucet is always running and the drain is always open.
 The aqueous humor (the fluid) is constantly circulating through the anterior chamber.
 This fluid is produced by a tiny gland, called the ciliary body, situated behind the iris.
 It flows between the iris and the lens and, after nourishing the cornea and lens, flows out through a very tiny spongy tissue, only one-fiftieth of an inch wide, called the trabecular meshwork, which serves as the drain of the eye.
 The trabecular meshwork is situated in the angle where the iris and cornea meet.
 When this drain becomes clogged, aqueous can not leave the eye as fast as it is produced, causing the fluid to back up.
 However, because the eye is a closed compartment, the “sink” does not overflow; instead, the backed up fluid causes increased pressure to build up within the eye.

 To understand how this increased pressure affects the eye, think of your eye as a balloon.
 When too much air is blown into the balloon, the pressure builds, causing the balloon to pop.
 Because the eye is too strong to pop, it gives at the weakest point, which is the site in the sclera where the optic nerve leaves the eye.
-As we mentioned above, the optic nerve is the part of the eye which carries visual information to the brain.
+The optic nerve is the part of the eye which carries visual information to the brain.
 It is made up of over one million very thin nerve cells.
 When the pressure in the eye builds, the nerve cells become compressed, causing them to become damaged and, eventually, die.
 The death of these cells results in permanent visual loss.

 Impact on vision: Of all the secondary conditions present in individuals with aniridia, glaucoma has the most serious risk of permanently deteriorating vision.
 Early diagnosis and treatment of glaucoma is crucial to prevent glaucoma from permanently reducing vision.
 Because individuals with aniridia are at a high risk for developing glaucoma, it is vital that the pressure within the eye be closely monitored.

 Current Medical/Surgical Treatments: Increased eye pressures in glaucoma can be managed by eye drops and surgeries.
 There are many types of eye drops on the market to help lower eye pressure.
-There are also many surgical options including a trabeculectomy, trabeculotomy, laser surgery and shunt implantations.
+There also are many surgical options including a trabeculectomy, trabeculotomy, laser surgery and shunt implantations.
 A trabeculectomy is a surgical procedure in which the trabecular meshwork is opened up, allowing the aqueous humor to drain more easily.
 This operation can be performed several times in different areas of the meshwork.
 A trabeculotomy is a more invasive procedure in which a new drainage angle is made to allow the aqueous humor to drain more effectively.
 Although this is an outpatient surgery, the eye must be monitored by the surgeon on a daily basis for at least two weeks.
 Another surgical option is laser surgery, where a laser is used to destroy the ciliary body, which produces the aqueous humor.
 This slows down the inflow of the fluid thereby reducing eye pressure.
 When these measures fail, a glaucoma surgeon can surgically insert a shunt (there are several different kinds) which is implanted into the front (anterior) chamber.
-Because aniridics have a risk for aniridia fibrosis (see below), any implantation procedure should be carefully monitored.
+Because aniridics have a risk for aniridia fibrosis, any implantation procedure should be carefully monitored.

-7. Nystagmus.
 This disorder is characterized by an irregular, side-to-side involuntary eye movement that may be side-to-side, up and down or rotary.
 In individuals with aniridia, nystagmus is thought to be secondary to the foveal hypoplasia.
 Nystagmus does not go away or disappear but it usually becomes less noticeable with age.
 Conversely, the eye movements usually become more noticeable if an individual is tired, nervous, or stressed.

 Impact on vision: Although individuals with nystagmus do not sense that their eyes are moving, this disorder does make it even more difficult to focus on visual details.